 Apply for a property tax rebate: Property Tax Rebate for Seniors

-The Property Tax Rebate for Seniors helps low-income seniors with the cost of municipal residential property taxes.
+Property Tax Rebate for Seniors helps low-income seniors with the cost of municipal residential property taxes.
 Rebates are 50% of what you paid on last year’s property taxes, up to a maximum of $800.
-You can apply until 31 December 2019.
+You can apply until 31 December 2022.

 Apply for the Property Tax Rebate for Seniors to help with the cost of your municipal residential property taxes.
-You can receive 50% of what you paid on last year’s property taxes, up to $800, if you qualify for the rebate.
+If you qualify for the rebate, you can receive 50% of what you paid on last year’s property taxes, up to $800.

 All of the amounts listed on your tax bill are eligible to be included in the rebate calculation, except amounts for: